ismailalkaf/miner-automation/README.md

 # Monero-Miner
 # ⚠️ DISCLAIMER

 This project is provided **for educational purposes only**.
-The developer is **not responsible** for any misuse, consequences, damage, or violations resulting from the use of this software. **Use at your own risk.**
+The developer is **not responsible** for any misuse, consequences, damage, or violations resulting from the use of this code. **Use at your own risk.**

 ---
 This project uses XMRIG CC by [Bendr0id](https://github.com/Bendr0id/xmrigCC)

+<p style="color:red;"><strong>IMPORTANT:</strong>For Now the code only supports MONERO mining, if this gets attention il add other CPU intensive options for mining.
+OR you can edit the command.txt file yourself if you know what you are doing.</p>

 # 💻 Browser Miner Automation with Playwright